donoso-eth/off-chain/README.md

 );
 ```

-**RECAP**: In this part we have created our resolver assembly module and uploaded to ipfs.
-Great!, this module can be already consumed by everyone! (under the hood we use polywrapp for creating the assembly module)
+**RECAP**: In this part, we have created our resolver assembly module and uploaded it to ipfs.
+Great!, everyone can already consume this module! (under the hood, we use polywrapp for creating the assembly module)

 ## Test e2e (hopp other top)

-At this point, we have all of our ingredients, on the hand one we have a contract deployed to Goerli, within the contract there is a method that will nb executed by Gelato ops; and on the other side, we have our assembly module deploy to ipfs (we can think as a kind of cloud function) that polywrap would help us to interpretate. ,,,,
+At this point, we have all of our ingredients.
+On the one hand, we have a contract deployed to Goerli.
+Within the contract there is a method that will nb executed by Gelato ops; and on the other side, we have our assembly module deploy to ipfs (we can think as a kind of cloud function) that polywrap would help us withh it. ,,,,

 before we run the test in file [LockResolver.ts](https://github.com/donoso-eth/off-chain/blob/master/hardhat/test/LockResolver.ts).